Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 Make sure all interactive elements can be tabbed to in a predictable order, and activated without using a mouse or touching a screen.

-### **Do / Don't**
-- Do allow all interactive elements to be reached in a logical order
-- Don't miss out interactive elements or use an unpredictable order
-- Do give users control, no matter how they are interacting
-- Don't rely on using a mouse or touching a screen

 ### **Tips**
 - Non-functional elements should not be focusable